DeclanElk/DeclanElk/README.md

 # Hey! 👋
-I'm Declan Elkerton, an undergraduate software developer from Australia.
+I'm Declan Elkerton, a graduate software developer from Australia.

 Check out the pinned repositiories on my profile to see some of my personal and university projects.